 - a.
-That the hiring and firing of the head of internal audit should be a decision on the recommendation of the Audit Panel. - b.
-That the remuneration of the head of internal audit should be a decision reviewed and endorsed by the Audit Panel of the Council (and not senior management). - c.
-That the scope for internal audit should be a decision reserved by the Audit Panel on the recommendation by the head of internal audit, and the budget reviewed and endorsed by the panel. - d.
-That all internal audit work should be required to be reported to the Audit Panel, and the Audit Panel should periodically request confirmation that all reports have been tabled.
-In addition, internal audit should also report to the Director of Local Government when requested to ensure that Audit Panels ensure that management is acting upon the recommendations. - e.
-That the key results of all internal audit work should be reported to the Audit Panel and the Audit Panel should periodically request confirmation from the head of internal audit that all material matters resulting from internal audit work have been reported to the Audit Panel, and if requested to the Director of Local Government. - f.
-That throughout the year the chair of the Audit Panel, and annually the Audit Panel as a whole, should meet privately with the head of internal audit without management present, and if requested also to the Director of Local Government. - g.
-That at least annually, the Audit Panel should have satisfied themselves that the internal auditor is appropriately positioned and adequately resourced; that the work of the internal auditor is being conducted in conformance with the International Standards for the Professional Practice of Internal Auditing; that they have satisfied themselves that the internal auditor has not been impeded in their work; and, that management has responded appropriately to internal and external auditor representations.
+That the hiring and firing of the head of internal audit should be a decision on recommendation of the Audit and Risk Committee. - b.
+That the remuneration of the head of internal audit should be a decision reviewed and endorsed by the Audit and Risk Committee of the Council (and not by senior management). - c.
+That the scope for internal audit should be a decision reserved by the Audit and Risk Committee on the recommendation by the head of internal audit, and the budget be reviewed and endorsed by the Committee. - d.
+That all internal audit work should be reported to the Audit and Risk Committee, and the Audit and Risk Committee should periodically request confirmation that all reports have been tabled. - e.
+That throughout the year the Chair of the Audit and Risk Committee and annually the Audit and Risk Committee as a whole should meet privately with the head of internal audit without management present. - f.
+That at least annually, the Audit and Risk Committee should have satisfied themselves that the internal auditor is appropriately positioned and adequately resourced; that the work of the internal auditor is being conducted in conformance with the International Standards for the Professional Practice of Internal Auditing; that they have satisfied themselves that the internal auditor has not been impeded in their work; and, that management has responded appropriately to internal and external auditor representations.

-4. To be included in regulations and guidance documents
+To be included in regulations and guidance documents:

-- a.
-The Council's head of internal audit must follow the International Professional Practices Framework (IPPF) containing "The International Standards for the Professional Practice of Internal Auditing". - b.
-The head of the internal audit function should be 'suitably qualified' and have a direct reporting line to the Chair of the Audit Panel and, when requested, also report to the Director of Local Government in support of Council undertakings or investigations, as they bring the requisite degree of independence and objectivity to the role.
+• The Council's internal auditor must follow the International Professional Practices Framework (IPPF) containing the International Standards for the Professional Practice of Internal Auditing.

-Qualifications and suitable experience for an internal auditor - either the Certified Internal Auditor (CIA®) designation or the Graduate Certificate of Internal Auditing (GradCertIA) qualification or be a Professional Member of the Institute Internal Auditors - Australia (PMIIA).
+- The head of the internal audit function should be 'suitably qualified' and ideally have a direct reporting line to the Chair of the Audit and Risk Committee in order to bring the requisite degree of independence and objectivity to the role. - Importantly, that Audit and Risk Committee meetings should be held in private, and not be open to the public. - Qualifications and suitable experience for an internal auditor includes either the Certified Internal Auditor[®] (CIA[®]) designation, or the Graduate Certificate in Internal Auditing qualification, or be admitted as a Professional Member of the Institute Internal Auditors Australia (PMIIA).

-5. About the Institute
+4. About the Institute

 The Institute of Internal Auditors (The IIA) is the global professional association for internal audit practitioners, with global headquarters in the USA, and with Institutes throughout the world including Australia (IIA-Australia).
-The IIA was established in 1941, and now has more than 200,000 members from 190 countries throughout the world, and including 3,000 members in Australia.
+The IIA was established in 1941, and now has more than 200,000 members from 190 countries throughout the world, including 3,000 members in Australia.